biolab/orange2/docs/reference/rst/Orange.associate.rst

      0.4  1.0  Cola Milk -> Diapers

 In Apriori, association rule induction is two-stage algorithm first finds itemsets that frequently appear in the data and have sufficient support, and then splits them to rules of sufficient confidence.
-Function `getItemsets` reports on itemsets alone and skips rule induction:
+Function `get_itemsets` reports on itemsets alone and skips rule induction:

 .. literalinclude:: code/associate-frequent-itemsets.py